 Growing up in Canada, late Fall meant more than the anticipation of Halloween.
 It was the appearance of bright red poppies on the lapels of every citizen in our small town.
 The plastic and felt red poppy, offered to citizens for a small donation, became the symbol of honoring our fallen soldiers from the first world war.

 Poppies were worn on our lapels, on the left side above our hearts.
 In school, we learned to recite from the heart, the poem made famous by Canadian Lieutenant-Colonel John MacRae, In Flanders Field.

 The poppy doesn’t hold as much significance on the west coast of the United States as it does in Canada, and yet, I still receive many requests from Canadian and Australian teachers asking for a poppy lesson.

-So, while it may be a little overdue, I have two projects that I hope evoke a sense of remembrance for those who fought for our freedom.
+I have two projects that I hope evoke a sense of remembrance for those who fought for our freedom.
+These Cut Out Poppies, and our Flanders Field Poppies art project.
 I hope they instill a sense of tradition and meaning to wars from our not so distant past.